dotjoma/mso2019/README.md

 Installation Guide
 1. Download the Configuration.xml and officedeploymenttool.
 2. Create folder and name it "Office 2019".
-3. Cut the 2 files yo just downloaded and paste it to the folder you've created.
+3. Cut the 2 files you just downloaded and paste it to the folder you've created.
 4. Run officedeploymenttool as admin and locate the folder that you've created earlier.
 5. Copy the path of the folder.
 6. Open command prompt, run it as admin.